supapraisekb/supapraisekb/README.md

 - 👀  I'm interested in Software and applications development
 - 🌱 I’m currently learning Software Engineering at ALX_Africa
 - 💞️ I’m looking to collaborate on Web applications and commercial software development
-- 📫 How to reach me Twitter: @supapraise linkedin:  https://www.linkedin.com/in/praisee
+- 📫 How to reach me Twitter: https://www.twitter.com/@supapraise linkedin:  https://www.linkedin.com/in/praisee

 <!---
 supapraisekb/supapraisekb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.